GTkernel/edge-benchmark-suite/README.md

 - [NextEPC](https://github.com/GTkernel/nextepc): Open sourced LTE testbed.
 Containerized and k8s-friendly.
 In our project, we only use the RAN core network of NextEPC.
-TODO: currently linked to a private team/organization, still need to fix some configurations.
-- [SrsLTE](https://github.com/GTkernel/srslte): Same as NextEPC.
-In our project, we only used the eNB and UE parts of SrsLTE.
+- [SrsRAN](https://github.com/GTkernel/srsRAN): Same as NextEPC.
+In our project, we only used the eNB and UE parts of SrsRAN.
-TODO: currently linked to a private team/organization, still need to fix some configurations.

 ### 5G